 - 1.1 Safeguarding children and young people is everyone's responsibility.
 Everyone who comes into contact with children and families has a role to play. - 1.2 Our pupils' welfare is our paramount concern.
-The governing body will ensure that our school will safeguard and promote the welfare of pupils and work together with other agencies to ensure that our school has adequate arrangements to identify, assess and support those children and young people who are suffering or likely to suffer harm. - 1.3 Our school is a community and all those directly connected, staff members, governors, parents, families and pupils, have an essential role to play in making it safe and secure.
+The governing body will ensure that our school and nursery will safeguard and promote the welfare of pupils and work together with other agencies to ensure that our school and nursery has adequate arrangements to identify, assess and support those children and young people who are suffering or likely to suffer harm. - 1.3 Our school and nursery are a community and all those directly connected, staff members, governors, parents, families and pupils, have an essential role to play in making it safe and secure.